dedoc/scramble/docs/usage/getting-started.md

 weight: 1
 ---

-## Endpoint documentation
+Now, after you have Scramble installed, it is time to ensure that all the API routes will be added to the docs.

 By default, all routes starting with `api` are added to the documentation.
+For example, `yoursite.com/api/users` will be added to the docs.
+This can be customized by modifying `scramble.api_path` config value.
+For example, if you want to add all routes starting with `api/v1`, you should set `scramble.api_path` to `api/v1`.
+Make sure you publish the config file first.

+If your API routes use a different domain, you can account for it by modifying `scramble.api_domain` config value.
+By default, it is set to `null` which means that the current domain will be used.
+So if your API routes are on `api.yoursite.com`, you should set `scramble.api_domain` to `api.yoursite.com`.

-To customize which routes are documented, you can either modify `scramble.api_path` config value, or you may provide your own route resolver function using `Scramble::route` in the `boot` method of a service provider.
+Also, you may provide your own route resolver function using `Scramble::route` in the `boot` method of a service provider.
+This way you can exclude routes or include just few ones.
+It will take precedence over the default route matching.
 For example, in your `AppServiceProvider`:

 ```php
 use Dedoc\Scramble\Scramble;